 Ask around at antique malls or thrift stores in your area about what flea markets may be around.
 Those are the folks who will know if a market has something to offer, or if it’s not worth the trip.
 Try and talk to people who have been to the market you will be shopping, and ask them where are the best places to go at that particular market.
 Every market will have its must-shop areas and the areas you can skip.
 A little bit of digging on the front end can save you a lot of time once you arrive.

 Many flea markets now have Facebook pages where they will post some of their wares.
 Take a few minutes and scroll through their photos to get an idea of what they have to offer.
 You should be able to get a pretty quick feel about if this is a market that may have some real treasures, or if it’s one you can skip.

 2. For the best deals, head to the fields.

 Many markets have both indoor and outdoor spaces.
 You can be certain that the items for sale in the indoor spaces are more expensive, so I always make a point to head to the outside grounds of the market for better deals.
 You may have to wade through more junk outside than you do inside (hopefully not piles of junk as big as this one!), but it’s worth it for the better prices.

 Don’t be afraid of digging–that is where you can find some of the best prices!
 In general, the fancier of a display the vendor has, the higher their prices will be.
 If you’re willing to go out into the less organized areas of the market and spend some time hunting, you will for sure be rewarded.

 3. Bring your flea market gear

-Plan on doing a lot of walking when shopping a flea market.
-Comfortable clothing and shoes is a must.
+Plan on doing a lot of walking when shopping at a flea market.
+Comfortable clothing and shoes are a must.
 Also, bring some water and a snack–all that walking and shopping always makes me hungry!